- £17 could provide training for local health workers

 WHAT ARE SAVE THE CHILDREN DOING?

-Yemen has the highest coronavirus fatality rate in the world.
-So far, 1 million people are predicted to have contracted the virus.
-We’re urgently:
+Yemen has one of the highest coronavirus fatality rates in the world.

 - supporting COVID-19 treatment centres for families with the virus